 As we review applications and find students who may be borderline candidates for admission, we often request that mid-year grades be sent from high school counselors.
 Do not underestimate the importance of mid-year grades; they can sometimes result in a make-or-break decision for your application!
 If you were a great student all throughout high school but suddenly start bombing out senior year, it’s a red flag to us, and we will definitely take note.
 That could have a negative impact on your admissions decision, and you don’t want all your hard work to go to waste (neither do we!)
 Here’s some advice: admissions counselors like to see students’ grades either stay consistent or improve during high school, and a strong senior year is something we WILL notice and potentially reward.

-So, just keep this in mind when you’re slaving over your Calculus homework and wondering if it’s worth it to bother studying for that exam at the end of the month.
+So, just keep this in mind when you’re slaving over your homework and wondering if it’s worth it to bother studying for midterms.
 It definitely is, so please don’t let your grades slip now.

 Good luck on your exams!